Protect Your Vital Legal Rights in a Workplace Disability Discrimination Case

 - Not providing reasonable accommodations or other ADA violation

-Unfair treatment of an employee because he or she has a disability is illegal.
-This includes employees who have a history of a disability, such as cancer that is in remission, or an impairment that will only last up to six months.
+Unfair treatment of an employee, because he or she has a disability, is illegal.
+This includes employees who have a history of a disability, such as cancer that is in remission, or impairment that will only last up to six months.
 Employees who have a spouse with a disability are also protected against discrimination and harassment at work under the law.

 Commonly Misunderstood Rules for Disabled Employees in California

 The California Fair Employment and Housing, or FEHA, offers more protection to our state’s employees than the federal Americans with Disabilities Act provides.
 This is evident in the manner in which each of these legal schemes defines disability in the first instance.